Alternate format: Implementation guidance: email domain protection (ITSP.40.065 v1.1) (PDF, 773 KB)

 |include||Incorporates SPF records published at another DNS location.
 Typically used to authorize third party senders.|

 DKIM records are TXT records that are specified by a selector string.
-They are created below a _domainkey location, situated one level below a protected domain.
-For example, the location of a DKIM record for the domain domain.test and with the selector abc is abc._domainkey.domain.test.
+They are created below a _domainkey location, situated one level below the associated domain.
+For example, the location of a DKIM record for the domain domain.example and with the selector abc is abc._domainkey.domain.example.
+We recommend incorporating the date when a key pair was generated into the selector as a reminder of the key rotation period.

 Stable DKIM records should have a long time to live (TTL), such as 24 hours (86400 seconds).